Skip to Content

 Coaching Fellows

 The SGS Coaching Fellows provide graduate students with essential dissertation and thesis support, including formatting assistance, style guide/manual guidance, and reviews for common errors.
 In collaboration with Dr. Bradley, the Fellows play a key role in the form and style review process, ensuring submitted dissertations and theses meet SGS standards.
-Currently, there are four Coaching Fellows available to assist students.
+Currently, there are three Coaching Fellows available to assist students.
 To schedule an appointment, they can be reached at coachingfellows@morgan.edu or via their Calendly scheduling links:

 Wendell Johnson – Ph.D. in Community College Leadership student (https://calendly.com/wendell-johnson-morgan)